-What’re the differences between bed bug bites vs mosquito bites?
-We wake up in the morning and find rashes, red swellings or streaks and get torn to whether it was a mosquito or bedbug that bit us.
+What’re the differences between bed bug bites vs. mosquito bites?
+We wake up in the morning and find rashes, red swellings, or streaks and get torn as to whether it was a mosquito or bedbug that bit us.

-Similarities: Bed Bug Bites Vs Mosquito Bites – Differences?
+Bed Bug Bites Vs Mosquito Bites: Telling Them Apart

 Both appear as red, raised lumps.
 Both can range in color from light pink to a brownish look.
 Both bites are also slightly raised from your skin.
-In addition, both are smooth when you touch them and appear swollen.
+Besides, both are smooth when you touch them and appear swollen.

-When left untreated, the bitten area might attract germs and infections that can be harmful to our health.
+When left untreated, the bitten area might attract germs and infections that can harm our health.
 Below is how you can treat them.

-There are certain things which you can do while you are bitten by a mosquito or a bed bug.
+There are certain things which you can do while a mosquito or a bed bug bites you.
 They are not too dangerous but to avoid having severe symptoms, try to cure it before it’s out of hand.
 Related: steamers for bed bugs.

 Both bites are itchy because their saliva contains chemicals.
 Your skin will itch upon a bite from either of them because they contain two different chemicals: Anticoagulant and Anesthetics.